EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

     * PID (Personal EUDI Wallet)
     * Video-Ident
-    * national eID (e.g. "Personalausweis" in Germany)
+    * national eID
     * federated IDs

 5. The EAA Provider verifies the authenticated claims of the user against the transparency register.
-The EAA Provider also verifies that the user is an employee of the company and finally stores the Natural Person DID, the DID of the organisation and a reference to the corresponding entry of the transparency register.
+The EAA Provider also verifies that the user is an employee of the company and finally stores the Natural Person DID, the DID of the organisation and a reference to the corresponding entry in the transparency register.
 6. The EAA Provider issues the Natural Person Credential and sends it to the Organisational Wallet.

     `Issue Credential` message: